 Although there was evidence that the corpse was moved to conceal it, police also found that the movements were restricted to within the residence.
 The plastic bag was used to restrict the escape of foul odors, police said.

 Police believe that Koike carried out the murder herself.
-However, it is believed that members of her family, including her oldest son, who was present upon the arrival of police at the residence last year, assisted in covering up the crime.
+However, it is also speculated that members of her family, including her oldest son, who was present upon the arrival of police at the residence last year, assisted in covering up the crime.

 According to TV Asahi (Feb.
 2), an employee from the Toyokawa City office arrived at the residence to present Takashi with a cash gift, which is typically provided on a person’s 77th or 88th birthday.
 The son told the employee, “My father does not live here.”

 Local media reported that Koike told neighbors that her husband had “disappeared” when asked about his whereabouts.
 Police are now investigating how the crime remained concealed for more than two decades.